 Nearly every aspect of a low-waste lifestyle saves you money.

 They key principle of a low-waste lifestyle is minimalism.
 Buy only what you need and nothing more.
-If you follow this guideline alone, you are already saving tons of money.
+If this is the only guideline you follow, you are already saving loads of money.

-Reusable items also save you money overtime because they are a onetime purchase, rather than a recurring one.
-Any economist will tell you it’s better to spend a little more money upfront, in order to spend less over time, rather than spending smaller amounts of money over and over.
+Reusable items also help you save overtime because they are onetime purchases, rather than recurring ones.
+Any economist will tell you it’s better to spend a little more money once than spending smaller amounts of money over and over.

-Buying in bulk, making products at home, buying secondhand, repairing rather than repurchasing, cooking at home, saving leftovers, and throwing out less food all are behaviors of a low-waste lifestyle that save you money.
+Buying in bulk, making products at home, buying secondhand, repairing rather than repurchasing, cooking at home, saving leftovers, and throwing out less food all are practices of a low-waste lifestyle.
+And they all save you money.

 2. People will think you are weird

 A low-waste lifestyle is not the norm.
 And doing anything outside the norm can be uncomfortable.
-It feels like the world is going to judge you and call you a crazy tree hugger and whisper about you behind your back and stop inviting you out to after work happy hours and plot to have your dog removed from your household because you’re clearly mentally unstable.
+You feel like people will judge you and whisper about you and not invite you to after work happy hours and plot to have your dog removed from your household because you’re clearly mentally unstable.

 But none of that is true.